Agile Control System

 Source: Rückert, Sauberschwarz & Weiss, Strategy Needs Agility, ISPIM Proceedings 2021

-At the heart of this is a strategic KPI framework with which the portfolio of projects and initiatives can be collected, evaluated and analyzed holistically and individually in each business unit.
-With the help of a designated process and suitable methods, this is continuously reviewed and adjusted in regular review workshops.
-In this way, "gaps" for the achievement of objectives can be identified at an early stage and/or agile decisions can be made to focus and continuously prioritize resources and budgets.
+The centerpiece is a strategic KPI framework with which the portfolio of projects and initiatives can be collected, evaluated and analyzed holistically and individually in every area of the company.
+With the help of a designated process and suitable methods, this is continuously reviewed and adapted through regular review workshops.
+In this way, “gaps” for achieving goals can be identified early on and/or agile decisions can be made to focus and continuously prioritize resources and budgets.

-At the same time, the agile control system is also used for the structured recording and evaluation of new business and optimization opportunities, for example from agile strategy work or strategic innovation management.
-Since the agile control system can be used flexibly at the management level, central functions, or the entire company, it can be used to establish the necessary speed and adaptability at the strategic and operational level in the company as required.
+At the same time, the agile control system also serves the structured recording and evaluation of new business and optimization opportunities, for example from agile strategy work or strategic innovation management.
+Since the agile control system can be used flexibly at the management level, central functions, or the entire company, it can be used to establish the necessary speed and adaptability at the strategic and operational level in the company, depending on requirements.

-"Thanks to the agile portfolio strategy, we always remain capable of acting even in an increasingly fast-paced and complex environment"
+"Thanks to the agile portfolio strategy, we remain capable of acting at all times, even in an increasingly fast-moving and complex environment"

-Timo Emmert, Commercial Director / Authorized Representative E-Commerce, MediaMarktSaturn
+Timo Emmert, Commercial Director / Authorized Officer E-Commerce, MediaMarktSaturn

 Lucas Sauberschwarz